Belt (firearms): Feed variants

-Pull out – Push through
+Pull out–push through

 Most often required by cloth belts, hence found on mostly early machine guns.
-The pull out – push through cartridge feed system has the cartridge withdrawn from the belt to the rear, then pushed directly forward into the barrel.
+The pull out–push through cartridge feed system has the cartridge withdrawn from the belt to the rear, then pushed directly forward into the barrel.
 Examples are the Darne mle 1922, Browning 1919, Browning M2HB, Maxim and Vickers.
-Among the modern machine guns using this system are the PK family, where its use is favored due to the rim of the 7.62×54mmR cartridge, which makes it more complicated to eject the round forward from the belt (although not impossible, see the UK vz.
-59 for an example of a push through GPMG using the same round).
+Among the modern machine guns using this system are the PK family, where its use is favored due to the rimmed 7.62×54mmR cartridge, which makes it more complicated to eject the round forward from the belt (although its not an impossibility, see the UK vz.
+59, for an example of a push through GPMG using the same rifle cartridge).